mootools/mootools-core/Docs/Element/Element.Delegation.md

 Type: Element {#Element}
 ========================

-Extends the [Element][] type to include delegations in the addEvent and addEvents methods.
+Extends the [Element][] type to include event-delegation in its event system.

-Event delegation is a common practice where an event listener is attached to a parent element to monitor its children rather than attach events to all the children.
-It's far more efficient for dynamic content or when you have numerous items on a page that you want to interact with.
+Event delegation is a common practice where an event listener is attached to a parent element to monitor its children rather than attach events to every single children element.
+It's more efficient for dynamic content or highly interactive pages with a lot of DOM elements.

 ### Demo: